Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Depending on the country you’re sending money to, a typical exchange rate at Western Union could be up to 6% above the mid-market rate.
 If you’re sending a large amount overseas, this means hundreds of dollars that goes straight into Western Union’s coffers.

-We’ll use the example of a transfer to euros (EUR):
+We’ll use the example of a transfer to the United States (USD):

-- Western Union’s exchange rate might be 1 USD = 0.86 EUR
+- Western Union’s exchange rate may be 1 SGD = 0.69 EUR

 MoneyGram also skews exchange rates for a profit.
 Depending on where you’re sending your money, the exchange rate could be 5% or more above the mid-market rate.
 Like Western Union, this means hundreds of dollars on a large transfer diverted to MoneyGram’s pockets.

-Sending $1,000 to Europe with MoneyGram could result in about 50 more euros to your recipient over Western Union.
+Sending $1,000 to United States with MoneyGram could result in about $10 more to your recipient over Western Union.

 Delivery speeds varies with transfer options.
-At an agent location or by phone, your transfer could be delivered in minutes (at higher costs).
-Your cheapest options could take five days or longer, depending on the country.
+At an agent location, your transfer could be delivered in minutes (at higher costs).
+For transfers via bank accounts or debit/credit cards, it could take up to 3 business days or longer, depending on the country.

 Who offers more options?